Terwox/terwox.github.io/README.md

 ### Other Experience
+*  Psychology research assistant (not focused on UX/HCI.)
+2 years.
 *	Direct care for adults with dev. disabilities.
 Behavior program oversight.
 1 year.
 *	IT support help desk and on-site.
 3 years.
 *	Inventory management and RMA oversight for wind energy in three states.
 1 year.